Charter trustee

-In England and Wales, charter trustees are set up to maintain the continuity of a town charter or city charter after a district with the status of a borough or city has been abolished, until such time as a parish council is established.
+In England and Wales, charter trustees are set up to maintain the continuity of a town charter or city charter after a district with the status of a borough or city has been abolished, until such time as a civil parish council or in larger settlements, a town council is established.
 Duties are limited to ceremonial activities such as the election of a mayor, and various other functions depending upon local customs and laws.

 The charter trustees are made up of local councillors in the district representing wards within the boundaries of the town/city.
 If there are fewer than three district councillors for the former borough, then qualified local electors may be co-opted to make the number up to three.

 Charter trustees must hold an annual meeting within twenty-one days of the annual meeting of the district council.
 The first item of business is the election of a town or city mayor and deputy mayor for the next year.
-The charter trustees of Lowestoft failed to nominate any candidate for the office of town mayor for several years until a change of political control in 2003, the trustees being effectively in abeyance.

-Since 2021 there have been sixteen towns in England which continue to appoint charter trustees.
+As of 2023, there are nineteen areas in England which continue to appoint charter trustees.

 History

 Local Government Act 1972

 The original bodies of charter trustees were set up in 1974, under section 246 of the Local Government Act 1972.
 The concept was introduced into the Bill by a government amendment in September 1972.

-Section 245(4) of the Local Government Act 1972 allowed the 'shadow' district councils to make a petition to the Queen for borough status, before their coming into effect on 1 April 1974.
+Section 245(4) of the Local Government Act 1972 allowed the shadow district councils to make a petition to the Queen for borough status, before their coming into effect on 1 April 1974.
 In this case, if "it is signified on behalf of Her Majesty before that date that She proposes to accede" to the request then, the style of borough could be used immediately from 1 April 1974, despite the fact that the charter would be presented only later.

-For the new districts which made no such petition (or where it was refused), for each former municipal borough in the district which was to become an unparished area rather than a successor parish, a body corporate styled the charter trustees of the town or city, were established, under section 246(4) of the Act.
+For the new districts which made no such petition (or where it was refused), for each former municipal borough in the district which was to become an unparished area (rather than a successor parish), a body corporate was established under section 246(4) of the Act, styled as the charter trustees of the town or city.

 In the original legislation, charter trustees could also be formed in Welsh districts, but the Charter Trustees Order 1974, which provided for the establishment of the trustees, stated that the section "shall not apply to the area consisting of the counties established by section 20 of the Act (new local government areas in Wales)", and "there will be no charter trustees in Wales."